anuragjha/beeFunded/README.md

 #### Nakamoto Consensus based Blockchain platform running crowd funding application

 #### Bockchain Specifications
 Blockchain platform based on Nakamoto Consensus.
 Used gossip protocol for communication.
-Merkle patricia trie to store block data.
+Merkle patricia trie to store transaction data in block.
 ###### step 1 - package(data_structure) - Data Structure for Block Data - Merkle Patricia Trie
+By organizing the transaction data in a Merkle Patricia Tree, any block with fraudulent transactions would not match the tree's root hash.
 ###### step 2 - package(block and blockchain) - Defining block and chain mechanism for single system
 ###### step 2.5 - package(identity) - Private and Public identity with signature and other utilities
 ###### step 3 - package(uri_routing) - router, logger and handlers